Press & Media Coverage

 Can Rachel Reeves' budget deliver the change needed to end poverty?

-Analysis of the autumn budget and its impact on poverty organizations and communities across the UK, featuring insights from Food & Solidarity and other frontline organizations.
+Analysis of the autumn budget and its impact on poverty organisations and communities across the UK, featuring perspectives from Food & Solidarity and other frontline organisations on what systemic change actually requires.

 Read article